InkCanSayLot/crm-application/DEPLOYMENT.md

 1. In your Vercel project dashboard, go to Settings → Environment Variables
 2. Add all the environment variables from Step 1
+3. **IMPORTANT**: Set `VITE_API_BASE_URL` directly to `https://web-production-1e255.up.railway.app/api`
+   - Do NOT reference a secret called "api_base_url"
+   - Use the "Plain Text" option, not "Secret"
-3. Make sure to set them for Production, Preview, and Development environments
+4. Make sure to set them for Production, Preview, and Development environments

+**Note**: If you see an error "Environment Variable 'VITE_API_BASE_URL' references Secret 'api_base_url', which does not exist", delete the existing variable and recreate it with the direct URL value.

 ### Step 4: Update CORS Configuration